gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 additional destinations such as Kubernetes secrets, credential managers, or CI/CD systems.
 If multiple `--cert` specifiers are provided, the bot will check for overlapping destinations on startup, and fail fast if this is the case.

+*TODO (Tim): If we decide to simplify CLI to only support local FS stores, will need to rewrite this section.*

 #### Reload Command